-What are three common manual and repetitive tasks that could be automated with power automate instead?
+What are three common manual and repetitive tasks that could be automated with Power Automate instead?

 The most common manual and routine tasks that could be automated with Power Automate are:

-1. Approval of Document and Processes
+1. Approval of Documents and Processes

 With Power Automate, you manage the approval process across several services, including Dynamic 365, SharePoint, and OneDrive.
 Within Power Automate is the approval center that is connected to the approval connectors where users view the current approvals.